define-private-public/PSRayTracing/README.rst

 compute.
 But in some cases, such as graphics, we can get away with doing a faster approximation of the functions.
 In our case, we use the functions ``sin()``, ``cos()``, ``asin()``, and ``atan2()``.

+Update Feb 15th, 2026: After some more investigating, I noticed that the built in ``std::sin()`` (and ``std::cos()``) are now indistinguishable (in term of performance) from their Taylor series approximations.
+When I started this project on older hardware I recall seeing a performance increase with approximations.
+But after some more testing on newer hardware I'm not seeing much of anything.
+So because of this I've now switched back on use of ``std::sin()`` (and ``std::cos()``) by default.

-Sine, cosine, and arcsine use a taylor series approximation.
+Sine, cosine, and arcsine use a Taylor series approximation.
 It's fairly easy enough to implement.
 ``atan2()`` as a bit more tricky and required bitwidling magic.
 My method was taken from `this page <https://www.dsprelated.com/showarticle/1052.php>`_.
 I'd really recommend reading through it if you want to know the details of how it worked.